mpalaourg/FuzzySystems_Classification/Task 1/README.md

 </p>

 <p align="justify">
-The goal is to find the best model parameters to classify the Avila dataset.
+The goal is to find the best model parameters to classify the samples of the Avila dataset.
 To this end 5 models were initialized by genifs2 and tested, where:
 <ul>
   <li>Task Model 1 -> (Squash Factor = 0.5 | radii = 1.00) => NumberOfRules = 4. </li>
   <li>Task Model 2 -> (Squash Factor = 0.5 | radii = 0.80) => NumberOfRules = 5. </li>